pawelkn/imx28-gpio-impulse-gen/README.md

 * gpios: a spec for a GPIO to be used as impulse output

 Optional properties:
 * timrot: used timer of i.MX28 processor.
-By default it is 2.
+By default, it is 2.
 It can be also 3.
 Timers 0 and 1 are already used by the Linux kernel.
 * timrot-fixed-count: contains the fixed timer counter value.
-It defines width of an impulse and delay between the next one.
-By default it is 60000
+It defines a width of an impulse and delay between the next one.
+By default, it is 60000

 Example:
 ```c